torontojs/blog/src/content/docs/setup.md

-# Setup for contributing to Toronto JS Blog
+# Setup for contributing to TorontoJS Blog

 ## Pre-requisites